FAQs

 Can I take courses at a Community College?

-UC Davis students are allowed to take courses at a community college during the summer.
-Students can find equivalent courses at California Community Colleges in the ASSIST database.
 Students who wish to take course during the regular academic term (not summer) will need to get permission from their college.
-Also, if it is your senior year, please contact the College of Letters and Sciences regarding senior residency.
+Also, if it is your senior year, please contact your college regarding senior residency.

-Students will need to email a copy of the syllabus of the course they took (or plan to take) along with information about which requirement they think the course should fulfill to the sociology advisors for review in order for the course to count for the major.
+Students will need to email a copy of the syllabus of the course they took (or plan to take) along with information about which requirement they think the course should fulfill to the sociology advisors for review in order for the course to count for the major. socantadvisor@ucdavis.edu

+Can upper-division courses I took at another university be used to satisfy the UC Davis major requirements?Yes, this is possible.
 Students will need to email a copy of the syllabus of the course they took (or plan to take) along with information about which requirement they think the course should fulfill to the sociology advisors for review.

 Do courses taken abroad count toward the major?